FanTranslatorsInternational/Kuriimu2/README.md

 Those builds are considered beta and can contain bugs and unfinished features.

 ## Usage
 Kuriimu2 consists of many libraries and user interfaces.
-A build from "Actions" cotnains a ready-to-run GUI that you can run.
+A build from "Actions" contains a ready-to-run GUI that you can run.

 ### Architecture
 1. Kontract - The main API host for all interfaces and base classes.
 Defines interfaces like ITextAdapter, IFontAdapter, ILoadFiles, etc...